 Maintaining Physical Activity and Physical Fitness

-While maintaining physical fitness is important for general health and stress management, it is even more critical during times of social distancing.
-Creativity is key during teleworking under social isolation when access to gyms is unavailable.
+Maintaining physical fitness is important for general health and stress management.
+Creativity is key.
 Some recommendations for staying active include:

 - Schedule hourly fitness/stretch breaks into your work schedule.